Important considerations for items involving an in-kind contribution

 The University of Alberta has formalized its processes surrounding items involving in-kind contributions.

-The Partnership and Institutional Projects (PIP) unit, in collaboration with other relevant units with expertise (e.g. Supply Management Services), is responsible for ensuring that vendor discounts or donations presented in the pre-award budgets are valid in-kind contributions.
+The CFI team in the Research Services Office, in collaboration with other relevant units with expertise (e.g., Supply Management Services), is responsible for ensuring that vendor discounts or donations presented in the pre-award budgets are valid in-kind contributions.

 Research Services Office